Jim Martin (Australian soldier): Early life

-World War I
+First World War

-After the outbreak of World War I Martin enlisted in the Australian Imperial Force on 12 April 1915, against the wishes of his family.
+After the outbreak of the First World War, Martin enlisted in the Australian Imperial Force on 12 April 1915, against the wishes of his family.
 His parents finally agreed however when he made it clear that he would sign on under an assumed name and never write to them if they did not consent.
 He gave a false date of birth to the recruiting officer, claiming to be 18, when he was actually 14 years and three months.
 His father had earlier tried to enlist but had been rejected as being too old.
 Martin joined the 1st Reinforcements of the 21st Battalion as a private and trained in Broadmeadows and Seymour (later Puckapunyal) camps in Victoria before starting to board HMAT Berrima in June 1915 to deploy to Egypt, arriving there in late July.

 In late August, following the failed August Offensive, he was sent to Gallipoli on the steamer HMT Southland, to take part in the fighting against the Turks, which had by that time developed into a bloody stalemate.
 En route, Southland was torpedoed by a German submarine off the island of Lemnos and Martin was rescued after spending four hours in the water.
 After being picked up, he rejoined his battalion at Mudros Island where they were transferred to the transport ship Abassieh on 7 September to resume their voyage to Gallipoli.
 The following morning, just before 2:00 am, Martin's platoon, 4 Platoon, landed at Watson's Pier in Anzac Cove.
 He then served in trenches around Courtney's Post, which was positioned on the ridge overlooking Monash Valley.
 During this time he wrote to his family telling them that "the Turks are still about 70 yd away from us" and asked them not to worry about him as "I am doing splendid over here".
 Throughout his time in Gallipoli, although his family were writing to him, Martin did not receive any letters from home due to a breakdown in the mail system.